 - Make sure that the area in which you are cutting is free from obstructions.
 Do not let the nose of the guide bar contact a log, branch, fence, or any other obstruction that could be hit while you are operating the saw. - Always cut with the unit running at full speed.
-Fully squeeze the throttle trigger and maintain a steady cutting speed. - Use replacement parts such as low kickback chain, chain brakes and special guide bars that reduce the risks associated with rotational kickback.
-Use only the replacement guide bars and low kickback chains specified by the manufacturer for the saw.
+Fully squeeze the throttle trigger and maintain a steady cutting speed. - Use only the replacement guide bars and low kickback chains specified by the manufacturer for the saw.